Getting Started

 Installation

-To get started building Pint applications you will need to install a few tools.
+To start building Pint applications, you'll need to install a few essential tools.
+Below are three installation options, depending on your preference:

 Nix